Pollution hotspots revealed

 However, a recent study in the journal Nature Geoscience suggested that targets for reducing NO2 pollution could be achieved more quickly than the government expects.
 This was because government projections did not take into account that as cars age, they produce less of the harmful gas.

+Updated 8 February 2018: This article has been updated to clarify that the EarthSense study on air quality concentrates only on NO2 pollution.
+Scientists advise that high concentrations of NO2 are generally a good indication that other pollutant types may also be present.
+Further work is being carried out to cover particulate matter.

-You can see more on this story and how to combat air pollution on Fighting for Air on BBC Two at 9pm on Wednesday 10th January and afterwards on iPlayer.
+In the UK, you can see more on this story and how to combat air pollution on Fighting for Air on BBC Two at 21:00 on Wednesday 10 January and afterwards on iPlayer.

-Postcode search produced by Rosie Gollancz, Sumi Senthinathan, Ransome Mpini, Shilpa Saraf and Daniel Dunford.
+Postcode search produced by Rosie Gollancz, Sumi Senthinathan, Ransome Mpini, Shilpa Saraf, Joe Reed and Daniel Dunford.
+The company behind the data have produced responses to some FAQs about it here.